 • Conduct thorough due diligence and appraisal in order to create an all-encompassing and complete integration strategy.

-2. IT Evaluation
+2. IT evaluation

 To conduct a comprehensive and in-depth examination of technological systems: